paulalonte/starwars-app/README.md

 ## Things to improve

-- I don’t have an error component if in case there is an error in the api call.
-I could have added some error in the store
 - Preventing api call for the characters page list.
 I only had the prevention of the api call in character detail and homeworld detail.
 - Translation also would be good for accessibility.
 Using i18n
 - Created a more detailed test